tmorin/homecloud-ansible/README.md

 The Ansible collection provides the following building blocks:

-- a Docker Swarm with:
+- a `Kubernetes` cluster
-  - a layer4 load-balancer handled by `Keepalived`
+- a support of high availability handled by `Keepalived`
 - a modern reverse proxy for UDP, TCP and HTTP handled by `Traefik`
-- a distributed file system handled by `Ceph`
+- a distributed block storage system handled by `Longhorn`
-- a decentralized solution to synchronize files between local/remote nodes with `Syncthing`
+- a decentralized solution to synchronize files between local/remote nodes, `dnas`, powered with `Syncthing` and `Samba`

-The collection provides also ready-to-use stacks:
+The collection provides also ready-to-use services:

 - `Influxdata` : a set of components to monitor the Docker Swarm.
 - `Portainer` : a lightweight management UI to easily manage the Docker Swarm.